 Rock and soil samples shall be collected and taken for trace element analysis at analytical chemistry laboratories to determine the existence, the grade (concentration) and the regional extent of mineralization on the EPL.
-Additionally, trenches or pits may be dug depending on the commodity (in a controlled environment e.g., fencing off and labeling activity sites), using either manual techniques (jack hammers) or excavators to further investigate the mineral potential.
+Additionally, trenches or pits may be dug, depending on the commodity (e.g., in a controlled environment, by fencing off and labelling activity sites), using either manual techniques (jackhammers) or excavators to investigate the mineral potential further.

-Soil sampling entails digging of small, about 30 cm deep pits along survey lines, where 1kg of sample material is extracted and sieved for finer grain-size to collect about 50g of very fine soil from it, representing the entire sample.
+Soil sampling entails digging small pits, about 20 cm deep, along survey lines, where 1kg of sample material is extracted and sieved to a finer grain size to collect about 50g of very fine soil, representing the entire sample.
 As necessary, and to ensure adequate risk mitigation, all major excavations will be closed immediately after obtaining the needed samples, or the sites will be secured until the trenches or pits are closed.
 The landowner and other relevant stakeholders will be engaged to obtain authorization where necessary.